University of St. Thomas School of Law—Minneapolis

 Introduction

 As a lawyer, you will have the power to change lives.
 As a St. Thomas lawyer, you will change them for the better—whether you advocate for social justice, serve in the courts or legislature, or provide corporate counsel.
-That’s why the University of St. Thomas School of Law in Minneapolis, Minnesota, is nationally recognized for its professors, practical training, clinical programs, externships, and quality of life.
+That’s why the University of St. Thomas School of Law in Minneapolis, Minnesota, is nationally recognized for its professors, practical training, clinical programs, and externships.

 Curriculum